By Lawrence Haywood, Jun 26, 2024

 Po Shanu Cham Towers

-Just over the road from Mui Ne Church, you will find a religious building rooted much more in native Vietnamese and Buddhist principles, characterised best in the 25m statue of the reclining Lady Buddha.
+Just over the road from Mui Ne Church, you will find a religious building rooted much more in native Vietnamese and Buddhist principles, characterized best in the 25m statue of the reclining Lady Buddha.
 Another tall, upright statue of the Lady Buddha looks out to sea from Linh Long Temple, granting safe passage for the fishermen under her watch as they sail out of Mui Ne Bay.
-There are more grandiose Buddhist temples in Vietnam, but Mui Ne’s is colourful, charming and ornate, with a verdant garden creating the most peaceful of peaceful atmospheres.
+There are more grandiose Buddhist temples in Vietnam, but Mui Ne’s is colorful, charming, and ornate, with a verdant garden creating the most peaceful of peaceful atmospheres.

 Kitesurfing